Distributional Shrinkage II: Higher-Order Scores Encode Brenier Map: Higher-Order Score Denoising: Identification and Estimation

 Theorem~\ref{thm:ot-expansion-G} and Corollary~\ref{cor:finite-term-accuracy-G} provide an iterative refinement scheme to construct higher-order denoisers based on polynomials of $\tfrac{G^{(k+1)}}{G^{(1)}}, k\geq 1$.
 Since $\tfrac{G^{(k+1)}}{G^{(1)}} = \tfrac{q^{(k)}}{q}$ is the higher-order score function of $Q$, it is identifiable from the noisy observations $\{Y_i\}_{i=1}^n$ drawn i.i.d. from $Q$.

 In the hierarchy of denoisers $\{T_K\}_{K\geq 1}$ defined above, we start with the trivial denoiser $T_0(y) = y$, then use the first-order score function of $G$ to refine $T_1(y) = y + \eta \frac{G^{(2)}(y)}{G^{(1)}(y)}$.
-Theorem~\ref{thm:ot-expansion-G} generalizes this procedure to arbitrary $K$-order, with each refinement step involving a polynomial of the higher-order score functions of $\frac{G^{(m)}(y)}{G^{(1)}(y)}$ up to order $m \leq 2K$.
+Theorem~\ref{thm:ot-expansion-G} generalizes this procedure to arbitrary order $K$, with each refinement step involving a polynomial in the higher-order score functions $\frac{G^{(m)}(y)}{G^{(1)}(y)}$ up to order $m \leq 2K$.
 The recursions are defined using Bell-type polynomials in \eqref{eqn:h_k-recursion}.
-The denoising accuracy improves as $\eta^{K}$, as quantified in Corollary~\ref{cor:finite-term-accuracy-G} (and Theorem~\ref{thm:denoiser-accuracy}).
+The denoising accuracy improves at rate $\eta^{K}$, as quantified in Corollary~\ref{cor:finite-term-accuracy-G} (and Theorem~\ref{thm:denoiser-accuracy}).
 In the limit $K\rightarrow \infty$, this denoiser recovers the optimal transport map $T_K \rightarrow F^{-1} \circ G$, without requiring the knowledge of $F$, the signal distribution.

 The following sections study estimation strategies and rates for these higher-order scores, based on $n$ i.i.d. samples $\{Y_i\}_{i=1}^n$.
 We present two approaches with theoretical guarantees on the estimation accuracy: (i) plug-in estimation via Gaussian kernel smoothing; and (ii) direct estimation via higher-order score matching.